Westleigh, Greater Manchester: Industry

 The cotton industry which replaced a domestic system of handloom weaving became more important with the building of Kirkhall Lane Mills (Westleigh New Mill) in 1836.
 Victoria Mills off Kirkhall Lane were built by James and John Hayes between 1856 and 1887 and Firs Mills were built by Tunnicliffe and Hampson.

 Governance

 Westleigh was a township in the ancient ecclesiastical parish of Leigh in the hundred of West Derby in Lancashire.
 Under the terms of the Poor Law Amendment Act 1834 Westleigh formed part of the Leigh Poor Law Union, which was established on 26 January 1837 and responsible for an area covering the whole of the ancient parish of Leigh and part of Winwick.
 There were workhouses in Pennington, Culcheth, Tyldesley, and Lowton, but they were replaced by Leigh Union workhouse at Atherleigh in the 1850s.
-The Local Government Act of 1858, and the Public Works (Manufacturing Districts) Act, 1863, were adopted by the township in 1863.
-In 1875, the district was dissolved and merged into the Leigh Local Board, which became an urban district council under the Local Government Act, 1894 and incorporated in the Municipal Borough of Leigh.
-The population in 1901 was 16,177.
+The Local Government Act 1858, and the Public Works (Manufacturing Districts) Act 1863, were adopted by the township in 1863.
+In 1866 West Leigh became a separate civil parish.
+In 1875, the district was dissolved and merged into the Leigh Local Board, which became an urban district council under the Local Government Act 1894 and West Leigh parish was abolished on 30 September to form Leigh and was incorporated in the Municipal Borough of Leigh.
+In 1891 the parish had a population of 10,928.